-You’re entryway doesn’t need to look like every other entryway on the block, well, unless you’re part of a homeowners association, then you might.
+You’re home entryway doesn’t need to look like every other entryway on the block, well, unless you’re part of a homeowners association, then you might.
 But if you want some extra curb appeal that will make your home standout, then consider some updates to the entryway.

 Give the front of your home curb appeal by adding a trellis, arbor and low wall.
 These projects are all low-cost and easy enough to do yourself.
 This simple entryway face-lift will make your home more inviting and add value when it comes time to sell.
-Check out what we did to create this gorgeous entryway.

 Before: Old, Broken Exterior Door